arshad-huh/master-javascript/basics-of-javascript/comments.md

 # Comments
-- Part of code that can not be executed
+- lines of text within your JavaScript code that are ignored by the JavaScript engine during execution.
+- Can be used to:
+  - explain
+  - document
+  - temporarily disable code

-- // Single line
+## // Single line
-- /* Multi-line */
+## /* Multi-line */